Be part of research about genes

 Providing a saliva sample

 Legal responsibility describes the legal rights and responsibilities that a parent has by law in relation to their child.
 Biological and adoptive parents have legal responsibility for their children.
 Step-parents and other guardians do not have legal responsibility by default, but can acquire legal responsibility through a parental responsibility agreement or a court order, a child arrangements order, or by becoming the child’s legal guardian or special guardian.
-Your interviewer will check that parents have legal parental responsibility before asking whether they agree to collect a sample from their baby.

 Generation New Era will not inform your child’s other parent whether or not your child has given a sample.
 It is up to you whether or not you wish to tell them.